koopjs/koop/README.md

 See the [Caches](https://github.com/koopjs/koopjs.github.io/blob/master/docs/caches.md) section in the documentation for more information.

 ## Install

-Koop should be installed as a dependency in a Node.js project like so:
+Koop should be installed as a dependency in a Node.js project:

 ```
 npm install koop@^2 --save